Kidney stones are among the most painful medical conditions.

 The medical term for this condition is pyuria.

 Pyuria is one of the more common symptoms of a urinary tract infection (UTI).
-As we have already explained, urinary tract infections can sometimes cause kidney stones.
+As we have already explained, urinary tract infections can sometimes be the consequence of kidney stones.
 In fact, a 2013 study found that 8% of people with acute kidney stones have a UTI.

 Urine cloudiness becomes noticeable when pus or white blood cells enter your urine.
 The foul smell usually originates from the bacteria that are causing the infection.
 If there’s no underlying infection, the smell can also be the result of a high concentration of salts and minerals in your urine.